 So far, poets haven’t been the quickest group of authors to embrace self-publishing.
-But it’s not because of a lack of potential, and it’s certainly not because poetry is on the decline.
-In fact, poetry is among the fastest-growing genres, with a 21 percent annual growth rate since 2015.
+This isn't because of a lack of potential, and it’s certainly not because poetry is on the decline.
+In fact, poetry is among the fastest-growing genres, with a 21% annual growth rate since 2015.
 Social media has fueled a boom in viral poetry.

 And yet, there’s untapped potential for poets in independent publishing, especially if they can establish a social media following.
 All the conditions for success are there, with more readers than ever buying poetry books, and poets building platforms that allow them to connect directly with their audiences.

 The advantages that come with self-publishing poetry are often the same ones that drive authors to self-publish in other genres.
-One advantage, which could be especially important to poets, is creative control.
+One advantage which could be especially important to poets is creative control.
 Once you’ve signed the rights to your book over to a traditional publisher, you’ll have little (if any) control over the process and decision-making.
 Choices on the title, cover design, book blurb, and promotional campaign all have a direct impact on your personal brand, public image, and how you and your work are perceived by readers.

 These are opportunities to build your brand, and yet with a traditional publisher, you won’t be included in those decisions.
 Instead, they’ll be based on budget considerations and how publishers believe they can market your book to the widest possible audience.
 This isn’t always in your long-term best interest as a poet, when considering not only short-term book sales but an entire career.